These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 Dejoie also worries about the impact of artificial intelligence on the industry and her job as an extra, where she earns around $150 a day for being available for background shots.
 Actors worry that studios will want to digitize their footage and use it repeatedly after paying for just one day’s work.

-Also, if I’m not present on set, I’m not there to make connections for other work, says Dejoie.
+“Plus, if I’m not present on set, I’m not there to connect with other jobs,” Dejoie says.

-More broadly, the idea that images of actors are artificially reproduced scares her for the future of the industry in which she begins.
+More broadly, the idea that the images of actors are artificially reproduced makes her fear for the future of the industry in which she begins.

 Rico reported from Atlanta.
 AP reporters Krysta Fauria and John Carucci contributed to this report.